Show All Answers

 Using TDRs on your development should not add to the total project review time.
 However, the amount of time it takes you to find a willing TDR will vary based on market conditions.
 It may take only a few days, or it could take months.

 Of those, only streams, stream buffers, and steep slopes can be accurately mapped.
 Other properties are evaluated for sending area potential at the time a property owner requests enrolling land in the Transfer of Development Rights program.

 Receiving areas include properties within Downtown, and properties zoned

 These areas were selected because they are suitable for urban development, and because they already have adequate or easily obtainable infrastructure necessary to accommodate the additional density.

 Any person or organization may purchase development rights.
 Property owners in receiving areas are the most likely buyers since they have a ready use for the Transfer of Development Rights program, but ownership of such property is not a requirement.

 For complete details regarding this program and requirements, please refer to Redmond Zoning Code 21.48.
-For complete details and assistance in submitting an application to establish Transfers of Development Rights on qualifying sending area properties, contact Janet Lee, who maintains a list of owners who are interested in transferring development rights.
+For complete details and assistance in submitting an application to establish Transfers of Development Rights on qualifying sending area properties, contact Cameron Zapata, who maintains a list of owners who are interested in transferring development rights.

 Identity theft victims have the right under Washington law (RCW 9.35.040) and Federal law (15 USC. § 1681g(e)) to obtain copies of records from businesses, etc, related to the fraudulent use of the victim’s identity.
 The Federal Trade Commission (citing Federal law) and the Washington Attorney General’s Office (citing Washington law) each provide sample letters for victims to request records from businesses.
 Both sample letters include language for a victim to authorize law enforcement to take receipt of the records should the victim wish to use it.
 Remember to include copies of applicable enclosures, depending on which law you cite to request the documents (information included in the links above).